ibouazizi/schwab-trader/README.md

 A comprehensive Python library for interacting with Charles Schwab's Trading API.
 This library provides a clean, type-safe, and Pythonic interface to Schwab's RESTful trading API, supporting both synchronous and asynchronous operations.

+## ⚠️ Important Disclaimer

+**USE THIS SOFTWARE AT YOUR OWN RISK**.
+This software is provided "AS IS" without any warranties or guarantees.
+The authors and contributors:
+- Are NOT liable for any trading losses, missed opportunities, or other financial damages
+- Do NOT provide financial, investment, or trading advice
+- Are NOT responsible for bugs, downtime, or technical issues that may affect trading
+- Make NO guarantees about the accuracy or reliability of the software

+By using this software, you acknowledge that trading involves substantial risk and that you may lose part or all of your investment.
+For complete terms, please read our [full disclaimer](docs/DISCLAIMER.md).

+**Always verify your trades and maintain proper risk management practices.**

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)